Length: 53.500 cm

 Iron spearhead with silver and copper decoration

-The blade is slender and tapering, with a long socket.
-The socket is completely covered with rings of twisted silver, and copper wires are inlaid into the iron surface in a herring-bone pattern.
+The socket of this elegant spearhead is completely covered with rings of twisted silver.
+Copper wires are inlaid into the iron surface in a herringbone pattern.
 This decoration is typical of the craftsmanship of the Viking smiths in Norway.
-One substantial rivet attached the spear head to a long wooden shaft, making an effective weapon for both hunting and fighting.
+The blade itself is slender and tapering.
+One substantial rivet originally attached the spearhead to its shaft, making an effective thrusting weapon for both hunting and fighting.

 J. Graham-Campbell, Viking artefacts: a select cat (London, The British Museum Press, 1980)